J. N. Ganesh

-J.N.
-Ganesh is an Indian politician from the state of Karnataka.
+J. N. Ganesh is an Indian politician from the state of Karnataka.
 He is the current MLA for Kampli representing Congress.

-He is known to be peoples leader.
+He was appointed chairman for Karnataka Handloom Development Corporation (KHDC) on 26 January 2024.

 Biography

 Born to Corporator J.N.
 Venkobba in Hosur, Ballari, he grew up in a farmer's family.
 He completed 12th Boards and went to college.
 He started farming and became popular by helping people.
 He believed in simple living and was a righteous man.
 An absolute hard working man who is respected by his community for his generous work towards farmers.

-He joined congress, his role model is sir siddaramaiah.
-Helped him to boost enrollment.
-In 2013, Afterwards, Ganesh successfully sought a ticket from Congress for 2013 elections, and contested as an Independent.
-He lost to incumbent MLA T. H. Suresh Babu by 36,000 Votes.
+He joined Congress, his role model is sir Siddaramaiah and helped him to boost enrollment.
+In 2013, afterwards, Ganesh successfully sought a ticket from Congress for 2013 elections, and contested as an Independent.
+He lost to incumbent MLA T. H. Suresh Babu by 36,000 votes.
 In 2018, however, he won the Kampli seat, defeating Babu by 5000 votes on a Congress ticket.

+Controversies

+J.N.
+Ganesh assaulted his fellow legislator Anand Singh at a resort in Bidadi on 20 January 2019 & Bidadi police had registered an FIR against him on 21 January 2019 for attempt to murder.
+The Congress had suspended him after the incident.